Ishikapbhatt/CDEC-B52/AWS/Network File Systems in AWS.md

 Unlike EBS (Elastic Block Store), which is attached to a single instance, EFS provides shared, concurrent access to multiple instances, making it ideal for distributed applications, container storage, and data analytics.

+# Advantages of EFS

+✔ Automatic Scaling – Grows/shrinks based on usage

+✔ Multi-Instance Access – Supports multiple EC2 instances

+✔ Highly Durable & Available – Replicated across multiple AZs

+✔ No Capacity Planning Needed – Pay only for what you use

+✔ Secure – Supports encryption & IAM policies

+# Disadvantages of EFS

+❌ Higher Cost Compared to EBS & S3

+❌ Not as Fast as EBS for High-Performance Apps

+❌ Works Best with Linux (No Native Windows Support)

 # Introduction to NFS (Network File System)